sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 # A Word On SACM Components, Capabilities, and Interfaces
 As previously mentioned, the SACM Architecture consists of a variety of SACM Components, and named components are intended to embody one or more specific capabilities.
 Interacting with these capabilities will require at least two levels of interface specification.
 The first is a logical interface specification, and the second is at least one binding to a specific transfer mechanism, where the preferred transfer mechanism would be XMPP-grid.

-The scenarios described in this section are informational.
+The scenarios described in this section are informational, but may be taken as guidance or a starting point for further specifications concerning each of these areas.

 ## Policy Services
 Consider a policy server conforming to {{I-D.ietf-mile-rolie}}. {{I-D.ietf-mile-rolie}} describes a RESTful way based on the ATOM Publishing Protocol ({{RFC5023}}) to find specific data collections.
 While this represents a specific binding (i.e. RESTful API based on {{RFC5023}}), there is a more abstract way to look at ROLIE.

 ROLIE provides notional workspaces and collections, and provides the concept of information categories and links.
 Strictly speaking, these are logical concepts independent of the RESTful binding ROLIE specifies.
 In other words, ROLIE binds a logical interface (i.e. GET workspace, GET collection, SET entry, and so on) to a specific mechanism (namely an ATOM Publication Protocol extension).

 It is not inconceivable to believe there could be a different interface mechanism, or a connector, providing these same operations using XMPP-Grid as the transfer mechanism.

 ## Software Inventory
-TODO: Add ECP/SWIMA here.

-## Datastream Collection
-TODO: Add SCAP datastream colleciton here.

-## Network Configuration Collection
-TODO: Add YANG Push here.

-# Enumerating SACM components
-The list of SACM Components is theoretically endless, but we need to start somewhere.
-The following is a list of suggested SACM Components.

-* Vulnerability Information Repository
-* Software Inventory Collector
-* Software Inventory Repository
-* Configuration Policy Repository
-* Configuration State Repository
-* Vulnerability Management Orchestrator
-* Configuration Management Orchestrator

-# Privacy Considerations
-TODO

-# Security Considerations
-TODO

-# IANA Considerations
-IANA tables can probably be used to make life a little easier.
-We would like a place to enumerate:

-* Capability/operation semantics
-* SACM Component implementation identifiers
-* SACM Component versions
-* Associations of SACM Components (and versions) to specific Capabilities

---- back

-# Endpoint Compliance Profile as a Collector
 The SACM working group has accepted work on the Endpoint Compliance Profile {{I-D.ietf-sacm-ecp}}, which describes a collection architecture and may be viewed as a collector coupled with a collection-specific repository.

 ~~~~~~~~~~